-Soga is a peaceful residential area typified by forests, farmlands and homestays, and is located on Japan’s mountainous northern island, Hokkaido.
+Niseko Village is a peaceful area typified by forests, flower fields, farmlands and homestays, located on Japan’s mountainous northern island, Hokkaido.
 It’s a popular choice for those who wish to enjoy a beautiful natural setting, yet be close to all four of the separate but interconnected ski resorts collectively known as Niseko United.
 Renowned for its powder snow, Niseko lures winter sports aficionados from around the world, yet there is more to this region than perfect ski conditions.
 Stunning mountain scenery, a burgeoning wellness scene and myriad gourmet dining options make it a much-loved year-round destination for outdoor enthusiasts.
-Birchwood is located on the edge of a forest, a short drive from upmarket Niseko Village Ski Resort, and cosmopolitan Hirafu Village.
+Birchwood is located on the edge of a forest in Soga, a short drive from upmarket Niseko Village Ski Resort, and cosmopolitan Hirafu Village.
 An on-call driver will be happy to drive you to and from both villages and the ski gondolas in the winter months.

 - NIseko Takahashi Dairy Farm

 - 3.50 km